JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 Instead of using data from multiple languages, it is possible to use the predictions from a pre-trained source model as targets in an auxiliary task.
 In this way, knowledge located in the source dataset is transferred indirectly via a source model, as opposed to *directly* from the dataset itself.

-In a very recent approach, He (2018) trained a classifier on a well-resourced language to identify acoustic landmarks, and then used that well-resourced model to identify acoustic landmarks in a low-resourced language.
+In a very recent approach, He (2018)[^he2018a] trained a classifier on a well-resourced language to identify acoustic landmarks, and then used that well-resourced model to identify acoustic landmarks in a low-resourced language.
 Those newly discovered acoustic landmarks were then used as targets in an auxiliary task.
-This approach can be thought of as a kind of Multi-Task Student-Teacher (c.f. wong2016sequence) approach, where we "distill" (c.f.
+This approach can be thought of as a kind of Multi-Task Student-Teacher (c.f.
+Wong (2016)[^wong2016sequence]) approach, where we "distill" (c.f.
 Hinton (2015)[^hinton2015]) knowledge from one (larger) model to another via an auxiliary task.

+[^wong2016sequence]: Wong (2016): Sequence student-teacher training of deep neural networks
+[^he2018a]: He (2018): Improved ASR for Under-Resourced Languages Through Multi-Task Learning with Acoustic Landmarks
 [^hinton2015]: Hinton (2015): Distilling the knowledge in a neural network

 <br>